nilovelez/photo-contest/README.md

 - Users must be logged in to vote
 - Each user can vote for each photo only once
+- Users can disqualify photos they consider inappropriate
+- Disqualified photos are excluded from voting
 - Votes are converted to points:
   - 1 star = 0 points
   - 2 stars = 3 points